Exergetic Port-Hamiltonian Systems Modeling Language: Introduction

 \subsection{Outline}

 \Cref{sec:interfaces} defines system interfaces.
-Based on this, \cref{sec:interconnection-patterns} defines interconnection patterns. \Cref{sec:interconnection-semantics} shows how every interconnection pattern implies a relation between the port variables of its interfaces. \Cref{sec:exergy} discusses how exergy quantifies the energy stored in a system that is available for doing work.
-Based on this, \cref{sec:primitive-systems} introduces the primitive systems. \Cref{sec:composite-systems} defines composite systems and how they are formed using the graphical syntax. \Cref{sec:thermodynamic-consistency} shows that EPHS models are thermodynamically consistent. \Cref{sec:example} presents an example of a motor model, together with a comparison to a classical bond graph. \Cref{sec:discussion} concludes with a discussion.
+Based on this, \cref{sec:interconnection-patterns} defines interconnection patterns. \Cref{sec:interconnection-semantics} shows how an interconnection pattern implies a relation between the port variables of its interfaces. \Cref{sec:exergy} discusses how exergy quantifies the energy stored in a system that is available for doing work.
+Based on this, \cref{sec:primitive-systems} introduces the primitive systems. \Cref{sec:composite-systems} defines composite systems and how they are formed using the graphical syntax. \Cref{sec:thermodynamic-consistency} shows that EPHS models are thermodynamically consistent. \Cref{sec:example} presents an example of a direct current (DC) motor model, along with a comparison to a classical bond graph. \Cref{sec:discussion} concludes with a discussion.